 Colors in winter

 Want the Christmas spirit to live on with splashes of green and red?
-These plants will grant your wishes as they offer bright flowers like the miniature cyclamen, red berries like the Skimmia and Gaultheria, magnificent frost-reddened leaves like the leucothoe – particularly the ‘Scarletta’ variety – or naturally purple foliage like the ‘Purple Palace’ alumroot.
+These plants will grant your wishes as they offer bright flowers like the miniature cyclamen and winter pansies, red berries like the Skimmia and Gaultheria, magnificent frost-reddened leaves like the leucothoe – particularly the ‘Scarletta’ variety – or naturally purple foliage like the ‘Purple Palace’ alumroot…

 Set the deep green of conifers aside in the garden box and select lighter-colored foliage instead.
 The more luminous bright green will pair very well with these intense hues that sometimes turn deep and dark under the winter low-hung clouds.
 Try out these light-colored backdrops: soft green santolina, ‘Icterina’ sage, variegated ivy or green and gold yellow ‘Oriental Limelight’ artemisia…

 Add a touch of mystical beauty to your composition at nightfall with pure white or multicolored light tubes nestled at the foot of plants, around the edges of the garden box or wedged in the middle of the bunches.

 When illuminated from below, plants will appear completely renewed, berries will seem to hang like forbidden fruits and the yellow fringes of variegated leaves will shine light all around.